cydber-seth/OCVDB-YAML-JSON/README.md

 Commented the crap out of the file.

-WARNING run in an empty folder!
+# WARNING run in an empty folder!
 (It will delete all yaml/text files during clean up)

 Example outputs (same data just run at different times)
 - OCVDB-20221006-214317.json
 - OCVDB-20221006-214446.json

-to do
+To Do
 - process all in memory
 - create CSV output
 - follow references to grab additional info.